TROUBLE-1/AzDevRecon/README.md

 AzDevRecon is a **web-based enumeration tool** designed for **offensive security professionals, red teamers, and penetration testers** targeting **Azure DevOps**.
 It helps identify misconfigurations, exposed secrets, and security gaps by leveraging **token-based authentication** for reconnaissance and data extraction.

+🔗 You can also access the tool directly here: [https://azdevrecon.cloud/](https://azdevrecon.cloud/)

 ## Features

 - **Token-Based Enumeration** – Extract insights using Azure DevOps Access tokens or PAT.